xinghd142857/PU-EPP/readme.md

 1)a substrate and a list of candidate enzymes

-2)a enzymes and a list of candidate substrates
+2)a enzyme and a list of candidate substrates

 3)a list of enzyme-substrate pairs